-This chapter describes the test apparatus used for all research conducted during the project.
+This chapter describes the test apparatus used to test the specimens.
 The testing method and testing procedure are discussed in detail.

-The specific welding detail in question is located on the tension flange of steel bridge girders.
+The stiffener weld detail investigated in this project is located on the tension flange of steel bridge girder.
 Vehicular traffic places the stiffener-to-flange connection in cyclic or pulsating loading, which may cause fatigue cracking.

-Several test setups were considered in order to simulate these conditions.
-One option would be to create full-scale specimens and test them in four-point bending under repeated loading.
+Several test setups and specimen types were considered in order to simulate these conditions.
+One option would be to test a full-scale specimen in four-point bending under repeated loading.
 The stiffener-to-flange connection would be located in the constant moment region and would be monitored for fatigue failures.
-Figure 3-1 illustrates the four-point test setup.
+Figure 3-1 illustrates the four-point beam test.